Last updated in February 2022.

 The artist knows how different shades behave on different skin tones and undertones, and how to mix shades for a close match.
 Picking the wrong shade for your skin will leave you with brows too red, or on unattractive blue/gray.

-And the blessing becomes a curse – you’re stuck with the results which will only get worse over time for up to 2 years unless you’re willing to undergo an expensive and painful removal.
+And the blessing becomes a curse – you’re stuck with the results which will only get worse over time for up to 2 years unless you’re willing to undergo an expensive and painful removal or deal with the hassle of a gradual fading.

 Okay, you can buy topical anesthetic.
 But as we’ve already mentioned, the microblading needle is only supposed to go up to 0.15 mm into the skin.
 Deeper cuts will cause pain and burning so severe the numbing cream won’t help.

-However, since there’s a great chance you’ll end up with unsatisfactory results, chances are you’ll have to go to a trained, certified professional to fix the mess.
-It takes a whole lot of effort for an artist to fix a botched job, so they may charge a high price for it.
+However, since there’s a great chance you’ll end up with unsatisfactory results, you’ll probably have to go to a trained, certified professional to fix the mess through removal or color correction.
+It takes a whole lot of effort for an artist to fix a botched microblading, so they may charge a high price for it.

-In extreme cases where no amount of professional retouching helps, laser or nano-removal is the only way to get rid of the unwanted pigments.
+In extreme cases where no amount of professional retouching helps, laser, saline or glycolic acid removal is the only way to get rid of the unwanted pigments.
 The same goes for pigments injected too deep into the skin.

-So in case your DIY microblading goes well, you saved a substantial amount of money.
-But if it doesn’t, you could end up having to spend serious cash on damage control, often even more than a professional microblading treatment would cost.
+So in case, if your DIY microblading goes well, you saved a substantial amount of money.
+But if it doesn’t, which is more likely to happen, you could end up having to spend serious cash on damage control, often even more than a professional microblading treatment would cost.

 DIY microblading, although technically possible and economical, is risky and potentially dangerous, not to mention unethical – artists spend thousands of dollars on training and DIY PMU is directly taking away their bread and butter.